 Policy-makers debate the age at which school entry should be allowed, and when it should be required.
-Many parents struggle with the question of whether they should send their children to school as soon as they are eligible, or keep them out for another year to increase their likelihood of success.
+Many parents struggle with the question of whether they should send their children to school as soon as they are eligible, or keep them out for another year hoping to increase their likelihood of success.
 This report summarizes evidence on the effects of the age at which children enter school on their social and academic development.

 Identifying the appropriate age for children to enter school is complicated by the fact that children do not all develop at the same pace.
-Substantial variation in "readiness" will be found regardless of the age at which children are allowed to enter school.
-Readiness for school also varies as a function of children's experiences proper to school entry.
-Children who have had extensive experience in group day care or other early childhood education programs may be more comfortable and better prepared to handle school than their age-mates who have had little experience in such settings.
+Substantial variation in "readiness" will be found regardless of the age at which children are allowed or required to enter school depending on children's experiences prior to school entry.
 Age, therefore, will always be a weak predictor of readiness.

-Three strategies have been used to assess the effects of the age of school entry on children's academic achievement, and occasionally on social-emotional or motivational outcomes.
-First, studies have compared outcomes for children who have delayed entry by a year with children who entered school when they were eligible.
-A second methodological strategy is to simply compare children in the same grade with different birth dates.
-In any one grade, there is at least a 12month spread in ages.
+Three strategies have been used to assess the effects of the age of school entry on children's academic achievement, and occasionally on other outcomes.
+First, studies have compared outcomes for children who have delayed entry by a year with children who entered school when they were eligible, or outcomes associated with changes in school entry ages.
+A second methodological strategy is to compare children in the same grade with different birth dates.
+In any one grade, there is at least a 12- month spread in ages.
 Assuming that children's birth dates are randomly distributed, associations between this natural variation in age of entry and child outcomes suggest an age effect.
-Few of the studies using this methodology assess change in achievement over the school year; they therefore cannot be used to determine whether older children benefit relatively more from schooling (i.e. make greater gains) than do younger children.
-They do, however, provide information on whether older children perform better on average than younger children.
+Few of the studies using this methodology assess change in achievement over the school year; they therefore cannot be used to determine whether older children benefit relatively more (i.e., make greater gains) from schooling than do younger children, only whether older children perform better on average than younger children.
 The third and most powerful strategy compares children who are the same age but in different grades, as well as children who are a year apart in age but in the same grade.
 This strategy provides information on the relative effects of an additional year of time (maturation and general out-ofschool experience) versus an additional year of schooling.